Elements of the Novel The Dark is Rising

 but seldom seen figure.

-The Rider and the Dark: The rider is one of the most powerful beings from an ancient group of
+The Rider of the Dark is one of the most powerful beings from an ancient group of

 immortals known as "the Dark".
 They are evil and try to destroy or convert Will Stanton.